nschlaepfer/humanWeb/README.md

 ![Momo AI UI mockup](momo-ai-ui.png)

 The UI would allow the user to enter their query, choose the mode, and see the outputs in a graphical way.
-It would also show the progress of the search, the summaries, and the reports.
-The user could also interact with the question-answer pairs and the additional queries generated by Momo AI.
+It would also show the progress of the search, the summaries, and the reports using a progress bar and a pie chart.
+The user could also interact with the question-answer pairs and the additional queries generated by Momo AI using buttons and dropdown menus.
 The UI would be built using a web framework such as [Flask](https://flask.palletsprojects.com/) or [Django](https://www.djangoproject.com/).

 ## Future Features 🚧

 Some of the future features that are planned for Momo AI are:

 - Adding voice input and output using speech recognition and synthesis
-- Adding natural language understanding and dialogue management using GPT-3
+- Adding natural language understanding and dialogue management using GPT-3.5-Turbo-16K
 - Adding more sources of information such as Wikipedia, YouTube, etc.
 - Adding more modes of output such as slides, videos, etc.
 - Adding more customization options such as themes, fonts, etc.
 - Adding more languages support using translation APIs
+- Upgrading to GPT-4 when it becomes available